4ntm4n/ms-one/README.md

 > ### About Section - instructor presentation

 In the about section, the yoga instructor get a chance to introduce herself.
-This section is set higher in the infromation hirarchy than the other sections below since the _instructor_ really is what sets one community appart from anothers.
+This section is set higher in the information hierarchy than the other sections below since the _instructor_ really is what sets one community apart from another.

 ![About section of FlexGridYoga](assets/img/readme/screenshot-index-about.png)